Student Interns - Trainees

 A wage claim or DOL audit is never a trifle.
 Even if you have a solid legal position, you must treat the situation as if you may end up having to pay extra money to employees or ex-employees.
 While there is no guaranteed formula for success, there are certain things you can do to encourage the wage and hour investigator to at least not view you or your company as a burden:

 Present the requested information in a timely, concise, and organized manner.
-That will not only make things easier for the investigator (remember, you want the investigator out of there as quickly as possible), but also make your company look more credible and as if it has nothing to hide.
+That will not only make things easier for the investigator (and thus reduce the time that the investigator needs to spend with you), but also make your company look more credible and as if it has nothing to hide.

 Do not make charges, allegations, or assertions to the investigator that either have nothing to do with a wage and hour situation, or else deviate too much from standard wage and hour law principles.